alaaeddine-ahriz/meet2go/DP5_Final_Report_Meet2Go/DP5_Final_Report_Meet2Go.md

 Voting was seen as a novel and expressive way to communicate preference intensity.
 Results were clear and satisfying to interpret, reinforcing transparent group consensus.
 ![Results UI and medal contrast](images/results_medals.png)

-**User 4 — Master’s Student in CS (30 y.o.)**
-The nesting of quests, polls, and options was easy to understand.
-Swipe interactions felt familiar and aligned with modern social-app UX patterns.

-**User 5 — School Student (16 y.o.)**
-Voting felt natural and game-like.
-Image generation made decisions more fun, and the overall idea was described as relevant and exciting.

 ---

 ### Summary